 Why is there clash between HUL & Ministry of AYUSH over use of Ayush trademark?

 It is beyond any doubt that a Trademark registration not only acts as a perquisite but is a necessity for a business entity.
 A Trademark is not merely an intellectual property, but much more than that.
 It’s a guarantee against unwelcome trade disputes that might arise between 2 parties due to inadvertent or intentional infringement by anyone of them.
-It is always advised that the while undergoing the process of Trademark search must be done by an individual seeking company formation much before the company name approval process.
+It is always advised that Trademark search must be done by an individual seeking company formation much before the company name approval process.

 The current scenario is of stiff competition among the potential market players ushered in by the era of globalization.
 There are innumerable cases of Trademark violation by many petty as well as prominent business entities that pertain to the period before & after the Trademark Act-1999 came into being.
 To quote some, we have the Kit-Kat trademark case or the most recent Paytm v/s.
 PayPal trademark controversy.
 The most recent case is of the Lever Ayush Trademark controversy.